UoMResearchIT/training/induction.md

 ## Overview
 Research IT delivers most of its training in the form of 1-day courses, which are open to applications from staff and PG students.
-The current [list of courses] is scheduled in advance for the whole year, but extra courses can be added throughout the year if required.
+The current [list of courses][schedule] is scheduled in advance for the whole year, but extra courses can be added throughout the year if required.

 ## Setting the schedule